Fiona-T/knot-art/README.md

 4. Install any other required libraries/tools
 5. Create the requirements.txt file: `pip3 freeze --local > requirements`.
 This creates the requirements.txt file with the above dependencies.
 Later on in development, any further dependencies that are installed can be added to the file using `pip3 freeze > requirements.txt`.
 Heroku will use this file to install the requirements when creating the application on Heroku.
 6. Create the django project: `django-admin startproject projectname .`.
 The ` .` means create the project in the current directory
+7. Create a `.gitignore` file at the top directory level and add `*.sqlite3` to it, so that any sensitive data in the development database doesn't get pushed to GitHub, and `*.pyc` and `__pycache__/` because the complied python code is not needed in version control
-7. Create app: `python3 manage.py startapp appname`.
+8. Create app: `python3 manage.py startapp appname`.
-8. Go to `settings.py` (this is located in the project folder) and add the appname to `INSTALLED_APPS` list
+9. Go to `settings.py` (this is located in the project folder) and add the appname to `INSTALLED_APPS` list
-9. The creation of the app creates initial migrations for the model and these need to be migrated.
+10. The creation of the app creates initial migrations for the model and these need to be migrated.
 Back in the commandline: `python3 manage.py migrate`

-Repeat steps 7, 8 and 9 throughout development as you create further apps within the project.
+Repeat steps 8, 9 and 10 throughout development as you create further apps within the project.
 When models are created or updated during development, the changes also need to be made and migrated using `python3 manage.py makemigration` and `python3 manage.py migrate`.
 Remember you will need to do the migrations on the production database as well.
 To view the local version of the project before deployment to heroku, use `python3 manage.py runserver`, and open the port 8000 when it pops up.

 #### Create the app on [Heroku](https://www.heroku.com/) and attach the database: